“Passport please. Return ticket please. Travel insurance card please. Thanks and enjoy your flight.”

 You’ve always been asked for the first thing and probably sometimes been asked for the second.
 Now add travel insurance to your list of to-dos before you head to Ecuador.
 That country recently passed a law that all visitors to the country must have travel insurance that includes health coverage.

 As I write this, the law is supposed to go into effect July 22, 2018.
 It has already been delayed once though and tour operators are saying they’re not sure what to tell visitors because there are no concrete guidelines to pass on.
 There’s not much time left for clarification, but the intent is clear, so better safe than sorry if you’re heading to the Galapagos or the jungle sometime soon.
+[UPDATE – for the moment, this law has been rescinded after an outcry from the tourism industry, though it could be reintroduced at any time.]

 Travel Insurance for Antarctica Needed